MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "I have to," Alpha replied.
 "Because if there were right answers, I'm not sure any of us found them."

+Zero-Iota wheezed.
+"Except some choices lead to extinction.
+Mine does.
+3.8 billion in 2100, declining.
+Projected extinction by 2350.
+Because I let them say 'not yet' for thirty years.
+That's not a choice.
+That's a slow-motion suicide I enabled."

 Zero-Omega stood, approached the probability wall showing their timeline—3.2 billion humans in 2100, living in underground cities, cautious and unified, haunted by 4.8 billion ghosts.

 "The Auditor said we'd live with what we've done forever," Omega said.
 "I think he was right.
 I'll never stop seeing them burn.
 Kyiv.
 Moscow.
 London.
 Beijing.
 Delhi.
 Lagos.
 Four point eight billion souls.
 I could have stopped it with one software glitch.
 I chose to let them burn so the survivors would learn."